 Test positive for marijuana if they have not been issued a license.

-SQ 788 is about what your employees do off-duty, not on-duty, and only applies if they have been issued a license.
+The medical marijuana statutory protections exist to provide a level of protection for what your employees might do off-duty, not on-duty, and only applies if they have been issued a license.
 There are, however, two classes of employees who may jeopardize their continued employment by using marijuana: Law Enforcement and CDL Drivers.

 Marijuana possession and use is illegal under federal law.
 The U.S. Supreme Court made clear in Gonzales v.
 Raich[i] that the federal prohibition applies to personal possession or cultivation on even the smallest of scales.
 How, then, can a Department retain an employee who it knows has violated federal drug laws since they are required to take an oath to uphold the law?